SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/create.md

 The section at the bottom contains the following options:

-* ![icon][img1] – Click here to show or hide the toolbar in the message editor
+* <i class="ph ph-text-a-underline" aria-label="Show/hide toolbar"></i> – Click here to show or hide the toolbar in the message editor
-* ![icon][img2] – Click here to show the attachments options.
+* <i class="ph ph-paperclip" aria-label="Attachments"></i> – Click here to show the attachments options.
 Here you can add relevant documents as attachments to the request.
   * Click **Upload files (or drag here)** to browse to and add a file from a disk or server.
   * Drag and drop a file from Windows Explorer to the attachments field.
   * Click **Choose a CRM document** to select a document in SuperOffice CRM.
 * **Insert**: Click the list button ![icon][img3], and select what to insert in the message.
 You can add a reply template, an FAQ entry, a previous message, or an attachment.
 Optional: You can also [add reply templates in other languages][7].
 Select a language in the language list.
 If available, the text will be inserted in the selected language.
 Otherwise the default language will be used.
 * **Internal/External**: Here you can select **External** if the contact is to have access to the message via SuperOffice Customer Centre, or **Internal** if the contact is not to have access to the message.
 * **Time spent**: Here you can record how much time was spent dealing with the message.
 The clock starts automatically when you create the request.
-You can stop the clock by clicking the stop button ![icon][img4], and also re-start the clock by clicking the start button ![icon][img5].
-Click ![icon][img6] (**Select time span**) button to register time spent.
+You can stop the clock by clicking <i class="ph ph-stop" aria-label="Stop"></i>, and also re-start the clock by clicking <i class="ph ph-play" aria-label="Play"></i>.
+Click <i class="ph ph-timer" aria-label="Timer icon"></i> (**Select time span**) register time spent.

 > [!NOTE]
 > The default request signature will be added to the message.
 You can edit the signature directly in the message or edit your default [email signature][1].